wkarges/pjs-post/README.md

 ### Quick Test

 Once your python script has been updated, let's run a quick test to make sure everything is working.
 Open up a terminal view and path to your python script/progressive xml folder `cd <yourfilepath>`.
+Then type `python progressivepost.py` and execute.
+You should see a successful response and the meter(s) should update in your PJS viewer and MeterData.xml.

+If you recieve an error some initial troubleshooting steps:

+*  Open Fiddler or similar sniffing application, make sure the post request can reach the PJS server.

+*  Double check that the `Group` and `Level` exactly match your progressive xml.

+*  Double check that your `xml_file` and `url` variables are updated correctly.

+*  Make abundantly sure your progressive xml and python script are in the same file location.